voltsn/knowledgebase/rust/overview.md

 - Associated functions are functions that are associate with a type.
 - Match expressions are composed of arms.
 An arm consists of a pattern to match against the value that was passed in.
+- To compile a rust program we use the `rustc` command.
 ```Rust
 match guess.cmp(&secret_number) {
         Ordering::Less => println!("Too small");